thedataninja1786/netguru_test/README.md

 ### SME-defined rules to map requests to the corresponding support team
 Implement a rule-based classifier that assigns the incoming (processed) query to a category.
 Enhance classification robustness by using word embeddings to identify keywords semantically similar to the query.
 The classifier can take a tuple of (embedding,query) -> prediction.
-This approach ensures O(1) runtime complexity, enabling high processing efficiency.
+This approach ensures O(1) runtime complexity on inference, enabling high processing efficiency.
 When the dataset grows large enough, convert to an ensemble of models, combining a stochastic (ML) and deterministic approach, and vote on the predictions.

 ## 4. SME FEEDBACK LOOP
-A fedback loop mechanism for tracking missclassifications and continous improvment of the framework.
+A fedback loop mechanism for tracking missclassifications and edge cases, providing continous improvment of the framework.
-The SMEs review flagged messages and adjust rules accordingly.
+The SMEs review flagged messages and adjust the rules accordingly.

 ## 5-6.
 JIRA TICKET GENERATION AND INTEGRATION
 Generate tickets using predefined templates with dynamic fields populated by customer-specific data.
 Assign priority and support team based on classification.